zevaverbach/spending_summary/spending_summary.md

 3. Run `server.py` (Python 2 only 😦) and log into Chase with the test credentials ("user_good" and "pass_good" as of 5/24/2017).
 It prints the access token to your terminal: Grab that and put it into a `CHASE_ACCESS_TOKEN` environment variable.
 Repeat this for Bank of America and put that access token into `BOFA_ACCESS_TOKEN`.

-4. [Grab your Twilio credentials](https://www.twilio.com/console/account/settings) and [Twilio incoming phone number](https://www.twilio.com/console/phone-numbers/incoming) make sure those are available as environment variables too (see below).
+4. <a href="https://www.twilio.com/console/account/settings" target="_blank">Grab your Twilio credentials</a> and <a href="https://www.twilio.com/console/phone-numbers/incoming" target="_blank">Twilio incoming phone number</a> and make sure those are available as environment variables too (see below).

 5. Put your cell phone number in an environment variable as `MY_CELL`.